 Mint is a full-blown money management tool, meaning it includes your income as well.
 You can sync with your bank accounts to automatically track all your electronic transactions, while still being able to add cash spendings manually.

 It’s designed for users from the US and Canada only, however.
 Spendee, below, is a good option for those not from North America.
-Other alternatives include ClarityMoney and Personal Capital, which are quite similar, and well-reviewed.
+An alternative is Personal Capital, which is quite similar.

 If connecting your bank account to an app doesn’t work for you, either for security reasons or because the option isn’t available in your country, Wally allows you to enter everything manually.
 In a lively interface, you can easily set a savings target, organize everything in categories, and set recurring income and expenses.